firesidefiction/firesidefiction.github.io/_posts/2017-04-13-march-subissions-results.md

             img="avatars/suyidavies.jpg"
             name="Suyi Davies Okungbowa"
             url="http://suyidavies.com"
+            story="Title of the Story"
             bio="Suyi Davies Okungbowa writes crime and speculative fiction from Lagos, Nigeria.
 His fiction has been published in Lightspeed, Mothership Zeta, The Dark, Omenana, Lights Out: Resurrection (anthology) and A World of Horror (forthcoming anthology), amongst other places.
 He is a charter member of the African Speculative Fiction Society.
 When he’s not writing, Suyi works in visual communications.
 In-between, he plays piano, guitar, FIFA, and searches for spaces to fit new bookshelves.
 He lives on the web at suyidavies.com and tweets at @IAmSuyiDavies."
             %}

 {% include author.html
             img="avatars/tarirondoro.jpg"
             name="Tariro Ndoro"
+            story="Title of the Story"
             url="http://tarirondoro.wordpress.com/"
             bio="Tariro Ndoro obtained her Master’s degree in Creative Writing from Rhodes University in 2016.
 Her poetry has appeared in numerous journals and anthologies including Kotaz, Oxford Poetry and New Contrast; and her fiction has been featured in AFREADA.
 Tariro currently lives in Harare, where she’s trying to validate the copious amount of time she spends reading by writing something every now and then.
 She can be stalked at tarirondoro.wordpress.com."
             %}